-- 6. In the light of the above: - Would the Committee agree that the erosion of effective public regulation or "governance" with a resultant high social cost is the most serious threat from globalisation? - Does this also reflect the shortcomings of international economic governance, or the "governance-gap"? - What are the implications of this for the public sector? - Do governments agree that the inadequacy of the "social pillar" of sustainable development is one of the central reasons for lack of progress towards the broader objective of sustainable development? - Does this require the OECD to reinforce its vocation as an "instrument for global economic and social progress"?
+6. In the light of the above:

+- Would Ambassadors agree that the erosion of effective public regulation or "governance" with a resultant high social cost is one of the most serious threats from globalisation? - Does this also reflect the shortcomings of international economic governance, or the "governance-gap"? - Do governments agree that the inadequacy of the "social pillar" of sustainable development is one of the central reasons for public disquiet about globalisation? - Does this require the OECD to reinforce its vocation as an "instrument for global economic and social progress"?